AlbaraShehadeh/Jordan-Coin-Detector-YOLOv8-based-Object-Detection-and-Counting/README.md

 ## Training
 The YOLOv8 model was trained on the annotated dataset using the Roboflow platform.
-The training process involved optimizing the model to accurately detect and classify the various denominations of Jordanian coins.
+The training process involved optimizing the model to accurately detect and classify the various denominations of Jordanian coins.The model was trained with the following configuration:

+Number of Epochs: 250
+Training Configuration: Default configurations provided by Roboflow, including data augmentation techniques to improve generalization.

+## Inference
+Once trained, the model can be used to perform inference on new images containing Jordanian coins.
+Inference can be done either locally using the provided scripts or through Roboflow's inference API.
+The model outputs bounding boxes around detected coins along with their corresponding class labels and confidence scores.

 ## Acknowledgments
-<p>This code is based on the YOLOv8l implementation by Ultralytics.See their <a href="https://github.com/ultralytics/ultralytics">GitHub</a> Repository for more information.</p>
+This code is based on the YOLOv8l implementation by Ultralytics.See their <a href="https://github.com/ultralytics/ultralytics">GitHub</a> Repository for more information.